 More peace of mind is really something you can't put a price tag on, but you can put a Galaxy SmartTag on it!

 Furthermore, the Samsung Galaxy SmartTag has cool smart home features, given you are also invested in the SmartThings ecosystem.
-Again, don’t go out of your way to use SmartThings, but if you already do it’s a pretty nice advantage.
+Again, don’t go out of your way to use SmartThings, but it’s a pretty nice advantage if you already do.

 At $29.99, the Samsung Galaxy SmartTag is a great little gizmo for those who can take advantage of it.
 We certainly recommend it to Samsung users.
 And you can usually find it for cheaper now that the accessory is starting to age.

 All that said, the competition is getting very fierce in the world of smart Bluetooth trackers.
 There are now trackers with support for the Android Find My Device network, which means you can use them with any Android phone and can take advantage of a much wider network of Android handsets around the globe.
 Take a look at our list of the best AirTag alternatives to find some of these options.